Open-Earth-Monitor/fcalc/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details. *(Note: A LICENSE file is not included in this generation but is recommended for a real repository.)*
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions or collaborations, please contact [Your Name/Email/GitHub Profile].